 One of my principal objectives here was to see if the renegade midnight exhumation scene I had set at the Memorial was plausible.
 As I walked through the steps of that scene late one night on site, I found that it was—though, as with the White House, the reality of the spot was much different than what I had imagined from my armchair research, and many adjustments would have to be made.

 The problem Marion posed to me was that it had changed considerably not just from Harding’s time but from the 1969 of my novel.
 Since then, the town’s conception of its formerly disgraced native son has been influenced by the comeback in history he’s been slowly but surely enjoying since the Murray book, and his once-tarnished image is now being heavily promoted.
-In fact, Marion is currently in the process of adding onto the Harding home a larger Warren G. Harding Presidential Library and Visitor’s Center, with a target date of 2020.
+In fact, Marion was in the process of adding onto the Harding home a larger Warren G. Harding Presidential Library and Visitor’s Center, with a target date of 2020.
 The home and memorial sites were taken over in 1978 by the State of Ohio and are sparklingly well-maintained.
 But in 1969, under the management of the nearly defunct Harding Memorial Fund, they were as shabby and rundown as Harding’s reputation.
-So I have to imagine how neglected they would have looked to my visiting protagonist.
+So I had to imagine how neglected they would have looked to my visiting protagonist.

 The Harding Home